-Credits: 3.00 Lecture: 3.00 College: College of Arts and Sciences Department: Psychology
+Credits: 3.00 Lecture: 3.00 College: College of Arts and Sciences Department: Psychology An introduction to the basic principles of

 An introduction to the basic principles of descriptive and inferential statistics.
 The course emphasizes the application of statistical methods and research designs found commonly in the social sciences.
 May substitute SOCI 3331.
 (3-0-3)